nasa/Common-Metadata-Repository/metadata-db-app/README.md

     curl -v -XPOST -H "Content-Type: application/json" -d '{"concept-type": "collection", "native-id": "native-id", "concept-id": "C1-PROV1", "provider-id": "PROV1", "metadata": "<Collection><ShortName>MINIMAL</ShortName></Collection>", "format": "application/echo10+xml", "extra-fields": {"short-name": "MINIMAL", "version-id": "V01", "entry-id": "MINIMAL_V01", "entry-title": "native-id"}}' http://localhost:3001/concepts/

-#### Note Regarding Tags
+#### Note Regarding Tags and Tag Associations

-No provider should be specified when creating tag concepts - the system level CMR provider is used for all tags.
-As such, tag concept-ids always take the form of T\<number\>-CMR, where \<number\> is a positive integer.
+No provider should be specified when creating tag or tag associaation concepts - the system level CMR provider is used for all tags.
+As such, tag concept-ids always take the form of T\<number\>-CMR and tag association concept-ids TA\<number>\>-CMR, where \<number\> is a positive integer.

 Tombstones can be created using the same end-point used for saving concepts by specifying "deleted" as true in the body of the POST: